homanchou/sketchyPad/README.md

 sketchyPad: jQuery plug-in for drawing with a pen stylus
 =========================================================

-sketchyPad is a [jQuery](http://jquery.com/) plug-in that enables painting in a web browser via HTML5 canvas.
+sketchyPad is a [jQuery](http://jquery.com/) plug-in that enables painting with a stylus into HTML5 canvas.

 Integration
 -----------